SHC-ASTRA/astra-docs/templates/readme/ros2.md

 ## Packages

+> [!NOTE]
-Include a list of the packages inside the repository here.
+> Include a list of the packages inside the repository here.

 - [example\_pkg](./example_pkg) - Does example things.

 ## Maintainers

+> [!NOTE]
+> Put maintainers in a table.
+Always sort maintainers names alphabetically.
+> Optionally, include the maintainer's email and their Discord username.

 | Name | Email | Discord |
 | ---- | ----- | ------- |